 In general, you want to castle as soon as possible.
 However, determining whether to castle kingside or queenside isn’t so simple to determine.
 For more information, see the guide on castling in Chess.

 Before developing a major piece, develop minor pieces first.
 Always remember Bishops and Knights and Knights before Bishops.

 Bringing your Queen out early in the game during the first few moves is generally not a good idea because your Queen can simply be attacked by your opponent.
 This does three things that work against you.

-The third point is a good segway to our next principle.
+The fourth point is a good segue to our next principle.